binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Why is SSH capable of a higher level of security?

 With SSH, you copy the public key that you created on your client using `ssh-copy-id` to the server.
 There are no other parties involved.
 Even if the public key gets compromised, unless the attacker has the private key, which never leaves the client, they can not be authenticated to the server and they can not MItM your SSH session, as that would issue a warning due to the key fingerprint of the MItM no longer matching that in your `known_hosts` file.
-Even if an attacker managed to get near your private key, SSH will not run if the permissions of `~/.ssh/` and files within are to permissive, so the user knows immediately anyway.
+Even if an attacker managed to get near your private key, SSH will not run if the permissions of the `~/.ssh/` directory and files within are to permissive, so the user knows immediately anyway.
 Even then, if somehow the private key was compromised, the attacker still needs the pass-phrase.
 SSH is a perfect example of defence in depth.

 with X.509 certificates, you rely (trust) on the third party (the CA).
 When the third party is compromised (as this happens frequently), many things can go wrong, some of which are discussed in the [X.509 Certificate Revocation Evolution](#network-countermeasures-tls-downgrade-x509-cert-revocation-evolution) section of the Network chapter.
 The compromised CA can start issuing certificates to malicious entities.
 All that may be necessary at this point is for your attacker to [poison your ARP cache](#network-identify-risks-spoofing-arp) if you are relying on IP addresses, or do the same plus poison your DNS.
 This attack is detailed under the [Spoofing Website](#network-identify-risks-spoofing-website) section in the Network chapter, was demoed at WDCNZ 2015, and also links to a video.